Luis Torrens Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in MLB with a collective 7.1 strikeouts per nine innings.
+- The Athletics pitching staff is 29th in MLB with a collective 7.1 strikeouts per nine innings.

-- Muller (0-0) gets the starting nod for the Athletics in his fourth start of the season.
-He's put together a 5.52 ERA in 14 2/3 innings pitched, with 11 strikeouts.
+- The Athletics are sending Waldichuk (0-2) out to make his fourth start of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- The lefty's last appearance came on Tuesday against the Baltimore Orioles, when he threw four innings, surrendering six earned runs while allowing seven hits.
+- The lefty last appeared on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, allowing three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has amassed an ERA of 5.52, with 6.7 strikeouts per nine innings.
-Opponents are hitting .263 against him.
+- In three games this season, the 25-year-old has an ERA of 10.20, with 6.6 strikeouts per nine innings.
+Opponents are hitting .344 against him.

 © 2023 Data Skrive.
 All rights reserved.